MX Warm Spare Overview

 Underlying Concepts and Technologies

-Failure detection for an MX Warm Spare pair uses VRRP heartbeat packets.
-These heartbeat packets are sent from the Primary MX to the Secondary MX on all configured VLANs in order to indicate that the Primary is online and functioning properly.
-As long as the Secondary is receiving these heartbeat packets, it functions in the spare state.
-If the Secondary stops receiving these heartbeat packets, it will assume that the Primary is offline and will transition into the active state.
-When the MX is in Routed mode, VRRP heartbeats are not sent over the WAN; there is no guarantee that the WAN interfaces can communicate with each other.
-See connection monitor below to understand how the WAN interface can also impact how VRRP packets are sent through the LAN on Routed mode.
+Failure detection for an MX warm spare pair uses VRRP heartbeat packets.
+These heartbeat packets are sent from the primary MX to the secondary MX on all configured VLANs in order to indicate that the primary is online and functioning properly.
+As long as the secondary is receiving these heartbeat packets, it functions in the spare state.
+If the secondary stops receiving these heartbeat packets, it will assume that the primary is offline and will transition into the active state.
+When the MX is in routed mode, VRRP heartbeats are not sent over the WAN and there is no guarantee that the WAN interfaces can communicate with each other.
+See Connection Monitoring below to understand how the WAN interface can also impact how VRRP packets are sent through the LAN on routed mode.

-Connection monitor is an uplink monitoring engine built into every MX Security Appliance.
+Connection monitor is an uplink monitoring engine built into every MX security appliance.
 The mechanics of the engine are described in this article.
-When all uplinks of a Primary MX are marked as failed by connection monitor, that MX will stop sending VRRP heartbeat packets, which will initiate a Warm Spare failover.
-Once at least one uplink on the Primary returns to a working state, the Primary resumes sending heartbeat packets and the Secondary relinquishes the Active role back to the Primary.
-More information can be found on Connection Monitor documentation.
+When all uplinks of a primary MX are marked as failed by connection monitor, that MX will stop sending VRRP heartbeat packets, which will initiate a warm spare failover.
+Once there is at least one working uplink, the primary returns to a working state and resumes sending heartbeat packets and the secondary relinquishes the active role back to the primary.
+More information can be found in the Connection Monitoring for WAN Failover documentation.

-Use virtual uplink IPs: When using this option, both MXs will use a shared virtual IP (VIP) when sending traffic out to the Internet.
-This option requires an additional public IP per uplink but allows for seamless failover because the IP address the network is using to communicate with the Internet will be consistent.
+Use virtual uplink IPs: When using this option, both MXs will use a shared virtual IP (VIP) when sending traffic to the internet.
+This option requires an additional public IP per uplink, but allows for seamless failover because the IP address the network is using to communicate with the internet will be consistent.
 The VIP for each uplink must be in the same subnet as the IPs of the MXs themselves for that uplink, and the VIP must be different from both MX uplink IPs.